 Mother Tree located inSainte-Catherine-de-Hatley, Québec

 Orthodox, that is to say seeds with the capability to withstand desiccation and freezing temperatures (-20°C) and may therefore be conserved for years, if not decades.

-Scarification : Soak the winged nutlet in water at room temperature for 24 hours.
+Scarification : Soak the winged nutlets in water at room temperature for 24 hours.

-Seedlings : Remove the content from the bag and sow winged nutlet by broadcasting them on the growth medium.
-Bury the seeds very lightly, less than one millimeter from the soil surface.
+Seedlings : Remove the content from the bag and sow the winged nutlets by broadcasting the mix on the growth medium.
+Bury very lightly, less than one millimeter from the soil surface.

-Comments : The seeds would require light to germinate.
-That is why it is important to sow them at the surface of growth medium or at a very shallow depth (about 1 mm under the surface).
+Comments : Yellow Birch seeds would require light to germinate.
+That is why it is important to sow the seeds at the surfce of the growth medium or very shallowly (about 1 mm under the surface).